Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/best-schema-for-storing-many-metrics-registered-from-the-single-source.md

 i.e.: timestamp, sourceid, metric_name, metric_value

 Pros and cons:

+* Pros:
-+ simple
+  * simple
-+ well normalized schema
+  * well normalized schema
-+ easy to extend
+  * easy to extend
-+ that is quite typical pattern for timeseries databases
+  * that is quite typical pattern for timeseries databases
+* Cons
--  different metrics values stored in same columns (worse compression)
+  * different metrics values stored in same columns (worse compression)
--  to use values of different datatype you need to cast everything to string or introduce few columns for values of different types.
+  * to use values of different datatype you need to cast everything to string or introduce few columns for values of different types.
--  not always nice as you need to repeat all 'common' fields for each row
+  * not always nice as you need to repeat all 'common' fields for each row
--  if you need to select all data for one time point you need to scan several ranges of data.
+  * if you need to select all data for one time point you need to scan several ranges of data.

 ## 2 Each measurement (with lot of metrics) in it's own row